 PHY 121 - General Physics I

 PHY 122 - General Physics II

 MAT 145 - Calculus I

 MAT 146 - Calculus II

 Three elective physics courses above PHY 122

 Society of Physics Students

 The Augsburg chapter of the Society of Physics Students provides students the opportunities of membership in a national physics society and of participating in the physics community on a professional basis.
 Membership in the society is open to all students interested in physics.

 Sigma Pi Sigma

 Membership in the Augsburg chapter of this national physics honor society is open to those students who have completed the equivalent of a minor in physics, have a GPA of 3.00 in physics and overall, and rank in the upper third of their class.

+For a complete list of courses and descriptions, see the Course Description Search .

 Political Science

-Students studying Political Science at Augsburg College are provided with the intellectual tools for understanding and taking effective action in regard to the pressing political issues of the day.
-The role and significance of authority and power in human affairs establish the focus of political science.
+Students studying Political Science at Augsburg College are provided with the tools needed for political engagement and pursuit of advanced degrees.
+Political science focuses on the role of power and authority in human affairs, an understanding necessary to know how to effect change.

 Augsburg Political Science students have the benefit of experienced faculty who teach courses in all major areas of political science, and also possess special expertise in campaigns and elections, immigration and ethnic politics, urban and environmental politics, economic development, comparative and international politics, mass communications and other information technology, and American public law.
 Grounded in the diverse and international community around our college, the department directly engages the world and issues around us.

-Political scientists use systematic inquiry and analysis to shed light on the dynamics of a whole range of phenomena, including elections, wars, poverty, human rights, regime change, and migration.
-Our majors explore political ideas and values, investigate political cooperation and conflict, analyze and compare political systems, and develop perspectives on international relations.
-In the process, our students are encouraged to relate insights from other liberal arts disciplines such as Philosophy, Psychology, Economics, History, and Sociology to the study of politics.
+Political scientists use systematic inquiry and analysis to shed light on the dynamics of a range of phenomena, including elections, wars, poverty, human rights, regime change, and migration.
+Majors explore political ideas and values, investigate political cooperation and conflict, analyze and compare political systems, and develop perspectives on international relations.
+In the process, students relate insights from other disciplines, such as Philosophy, Psychology, Economics, History, and Sociology, to the study of politics.

-Providing work in several subfields of political science, the major supplies the breadth appropriate for graduate work in political science, public administration, public policy analysis, law, and other professions.
+Covering several subfields of political science, the major supplies the breadth appropriate for graduate work in political science, public administration, public policy, law, and other professions.
 It also serves as a foundation on which to develop careers in public service, business, communications, and other fields.
-Legislative and other internships, as well as significant independent research projects, are within easy reach of Augsburg Political Science students in the Twin Cities area.
+Legislative and other internships, as well as significant independent research projects, are within easy reach in the Twin Cities area.
 Combined with broad, balanced, and flexible course offerings, these special opportunities enhance the student's potential for graduate study and a successful career.

 Faculty

 Andrew Aoki (Chair), Sarah Combellick-Bidney, Milda Hedblom, Elizabeth Klages, Norma Noonan (emerita), Joseph Underhill

 Degree and Major Requirements

+A 2.0 minimum grade is required in all courses taken for the major.

 Political Science Major

 Ten courses:

-POL 158 - Political Patterns and Processes
+POL 158 - Introduction to Political Science

 POL 483 - Political Statistics and Methodology

 POL 484 - Political Analysis

 One elective from the following: